 Ψ Muscular Dystrophy (17%)

-Half of respondents were in receipt of a medical card and 47% were in receipt of a social welfare payment as a result of their condition.
+Half of the respondents received a medical card, and 47% received a social welfare payment as a result of their condition.

-One of the most staggering results of the survey are those of getting access to services the past three years:
+One of the most tremendous results of the survey are those of getting access to services the past three years:

 Ψ 28% said it has become more difficult getting a consultant neurologist appointment